What Does It Mean When Cancer Findings Can't Be Reproduced?

 Errington agrees that the reproducibility project leaves that big question hanging — but the scientists don't plan to answer it.

-"As exciting as that that is, and as important as that is — and we hope someone else will follow up on it — we're more curious about, 'What does that look like when we do this across many, many, many studies.' "
+"As exciting as that is, and as important as that is — and we hope someone else will follow up on it — we're more curious about, 'What does that look like when we do this across many, many, many studies.' "

-But Dr. Erkki Ruoslahti, at the nonprofit Sanford Burnham Prebys Medical Discovery Institute, in La Jolla, Calif., is worried that the reproducibility project could do real damage.
+But Dr. Erkki Ruoslahti, at the nonprofit Sanford Burnham Prebys Medical Discovery Institute in La Jolla, Calif., is worried that the reproducibility project could do real damage.
 The reviewers couldn't reproduce his original study but didn't follow up to understand why.

 "I am really worried about what this will do to our ability to raise funding for our clinical development," he writes in an email to Shots.
 "If we, and the many laboratories who have reproduced our results, are right and the reproducibility study is wrong — which I think is the case — they will not be doing a favor to cancer patients."